gohugoio/hugo/content/en/templates/shortcode-templates.md

 ### Single positional example: `youtube`

-Embedded videos are a common addition to Markdown content that can quickly become unsightly.
+Embedded videos are a common addition to Markdown content.
 The following is the code used by [Hugo's built-in YouTube shortcode][youtubeshortcode]:

 ```go-html-template
 {{</* youtube 09jf3ow9jfw */>}}